Community Yard Sale

-Medicine Walks with Clare Butterfly
+Medicine Walk with Clare Butterfly

 Indigenous People’s Day commemorates the heritage, diverse cultures, and outstanding achievements of First Nations, Inuit and Metis.
 Traditionally, Indigenous gatherings included games, trading, dancing, food and storytelling.
 Celebrate the unique heritage and culture of Indigenous Peoples and experience bannock making, foraging tours, cultural crafts, storytelling, traditional dances and games in partnership with Powwow Times.